Updated by Bobby

 You'll also want to keep an eye on milliamp load, which can be different for larger pedals, delay or otherwise.

-Refer to our writeup on guitar pedal power supplies for more information on powering your delay pedal.
+Refer to our writeup on guitar pedal power supplies for more information on powering your guitar pedals, delay or otherwise.

 Analog or Digital Delay